sharpermarbles/Big-Numbers-cpp/README.md

             0673887.241653041699 != .000000002               = true
               -78093098064254669 >> 6                        = -78093098064.254669

     ---- NOTICE!
-CONTROL ANSWER DIFFERS BY MORE THAN ERROR threshold ---- Fractional difference of 8.22549e-07 is greater than allowed error threshold of 1e-07 bgnm    operation: 0.60 √  0.0000040367 = 0.0000000010233969643807065 control operation: 0.6 √  4.0367e-06 = 1.0234e-09
+CONTROL ANSWER DIFFERS BY MORE THAN ERROR THRESHOLD ---- Fractional difference of 8.22549e-07 is greater than allowed error threshold of 1e-07 bgnm    operation: 0.60 √  0.0000040367 = 0.0000000010233969643807065 control operation: 0.6 √  4.0367e-06 = 1.0234e-09